thanhhaise24/potato-disease-tensorflow/README.md

 ## *Potato disease*
-Build a CNN model to classify diseases on potato leaves in 3 classes:
+Build a CNN model to classify diseases on potato leaves in 3 classes: \n
     - Early blight
     - Late blight
     - Healthy